Thoughts on Working Remotely

 Remote working is not for everyone

 As much of a public proponent as I may be for remote working, I'll readily agree that it's not an ideal arrangement for everyone.
 Some people need the atmosphere of an office and the presence of managers and coworkers to be productive.
 These things can have a very real and substantial psychological effect on the motivation and productivity of an individual.
 Think about how much time you spend either at work, sleeping, or performing necessary day-to-day tasks like grocery shopping or paying bills.
-If work doesn't necessitate that you leave home, you spend a lot more time of it there and less of it out in the Real World™.
+If work doesn't necessitate that you leave home, you spend a lot more time there and less of it out in the Real World™.
 This can be extremely isolating and difficult to tolerate if your employer doesn't maintain channels of communication that enable you to feel connected to your peers.
 It also takes a lot of self-discipline to be committed to getting your work done despite there being no one physically looking over your shoulder to ensure that you're getting the job done.

 Remote working has mutual benefits